-As always, we are committed to creating value for our shareholders in the years to come and look forward to continuing to report our progress.
+We all are committed to creating substantial value for our shareholders.
+BATM Group is well positioned to benefit from growing markets, and I look forward to reporting on our progress.

-Dr. Gideon Chitayat Chairman 27 April 2017
+Dr. Gideon Chitayat Chairman 29 April 2018

 Chief Executive Officer's Review